 The Frisco College Baseball Classic is one of the premier early season collegiate baseball tournaments in the country.
 The tournament takes place annually during the first weekend in March at Dr Pepper Ballpark.

 The Frisco Classic prides itself on bringing in the nation's top college baseball teams to compete head-to-head in order to provide unparalleled competition for both the fans and the athletes.

 Self-branded as #BestOutsideofOmaha, the Frisco Classic strives to provide the best tournament experience outside the NCAA College Baseball World Series.

 The Lone Star Conference Men’s and Women’s Basketball Championship is the newest major sporting event on Frisco’s sports calendar, beginning in 2018.

-Contenders will vie for the No. 1 spot every spring at Dr Pepper Arena until at least 2020.
+Contenders will vie for the No. 1 spot every spring at Comerica Center until at least 2020.
 The tournament will showcase the top eight men’s and top eight women’s teams, playing 14 games over four days.